 Conversion of this equipment to LP/Propane gas must be made by qualified service personnel, using approved factory parts.
-Conversion to LP can be accomplished by replacing the natural gas orifices with the appropriate LP/Propane orifices and then adjusting the manifold pressure (page 16).
+Conversion to LP can be accomplished by replacing the natural gas orifices with the appropriate LP/Propane orifices and then adjusting the manifold pressure as shown on page 17.
 Conversion to LP/Propane (sea level and high altitude) is detailed in the installation instructions provided with the conversion kit.
 Please follow the instructions provided in each kit.
-Approved conversion kits are listed below:
+Approved conversion kits are: